magicmatatjahu/adi/README.md

 - Think about creating modules from exports which is not imported, so they are not created before exporting
 - Check deep extends
 - Think about order of initializing and destroying modules - at the moment initializing is from end and destroying from beginning stack
-- Introduce wrappers for modules
 - Implement something like `.of` or `createPortal` like in TypeDI - https://docs.typestack.community/typedi/#using-multiple-containers-and-scoped-containers
 - Rethink session - for example: in method injection it stores information about previous sessions - this can be misleading for singleton because for it previous sessions point to the element that created it first
+- Add initialization of all injectors (even new Injector([])) to the `.build` method.
+- Fix problem with parent Injector in ProtInjector and exporting - it should be maybe always NilInjector

+React:
+- Fix problem with ProtoInjector - when ProtInjector is created before it should point to the parent from context - it must point to the parent before creating, so it jmust be inside React context when ProtoInjector is creating

 Links:
 - Hot module reloading for modules/providers/components - https://github.com/nestjs/nest/issues/7961, https://github.com/nestjs/nest/issues/442
 - Host and visibility in the old Angular2+ Injector - https://github.com/angular/angular/blob/a92a89b0eb127a59d7e071502b5850e57618ec2d/packages/docs/di/di_advanced.md#host--visibility
 - Config for binding in Loopback - https://loopback.io/doc/en/lb4/Context.html#configuration-by-convention

-React:
-- Implement ProtoInjector and think how to reuse the created modules from the scope, it means how to reuse the modules that will be create in the hierarchy one time and then reuse - the main problem is with imported modules and with `exports` - probably in react (and in other front-end tools) exports isn't good solution

 ## IMPLEMENTED